 Many of the trout lakes and ponds come back alive in the fall, especially those that are re-stocked with hatchery trout in the Willamette Valley.

-Some likely spots to get stocked around then include Walter Wirth Lake and Walling Pond (Salem), Waverly and Timber-Linn Lakes (Albany), and Junction City Pond.
-Check the link to the Weekly Recreation Report at the bottom of this page for current conditions.
+Some likely spots to get stocked around then include Walter Wirth Lake (Salem), Waverly and Timber-Linn Lakes (Albany), Junction City Pond, and Alton Baker Canal in Eugene.
+Check the stocking schedule and the link to the Weekly Recreation Report at the bottom of this page for current conditions.

 Additionally, several reservoirs around the state are nicely stocked a little earlier in the fall and would still be very good options by Black Friday.